Jewish Hospital in Hamburg

 The Jewish Hospital in Hamburg (Israelitisches Krankenhaus Hamburg) is a Jewish medical institution in Hamburg, Germany.
 It is particularly renowned for its treatment of gastric and bowel cancer.

 History

 The Israelite Hospital of Hamburg opened in 1843.
 The city council donated land in the St. Pauli suburb, and building costs were entirely funded by Salomon Heine, a local Jewish banker.
-He made two stipulations regarding his 80,000 Mark donation: The hospital should be named for his late wife Betty, who died in 1837; and a Personal lectern should be designated for him in the in-house synagogue.
+He made two stipulations regarding his 80,000 Mark donation: The hospital was to be named for his late wife Betty, who died in 1837; and a Personal lectern should be designated for him in the in-house synagogue.

 A poem by Heinrich Heine, the nephew of Salomon Heine, was dedicated to the Hospital following Salomon Heine's death, whose first verse is: